ThinkDataEd/curriculum/docs/unit2/lab2a.md

 ###**Comparing introverts/extroverts**
-* Make a ```dotPlot``` of your *predominant color* again; but this time, facet the plot based on introvert/extrovert.
+* Make a ```dotPlot``` of your *predominant color* again; but this time, facet the plot based on introvert/extrovert variables.

-* Use a line of code, using similar syntax to how you facet plots, to *calculate* a value that describes the *center of each* introverts/extroverts.
+* Use a line of code, using similar syntax to how you facet plots, to *calculate* a value that describes the *center of your predominant color* for introverts and extroverts.

-    – **Do introverts/extroverts differ in their typical scores for your predominant color?
+    – **Do introverts or extroverts differ in their typical scores for your predominant color?
 Answer this statistical question using your ```dotPlot```.**

 * **```Assign``` the mean values a name.
 Then place the name into the ```diff()``` function to